WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 Your studies into grimoires of dark knowledge have given you the power to summon demons.
 You can call upon the principles of the **Grimoire of Servitude** to bind them as your demonic minion or the **Grimoire of Sacrifice** to rip out their demonic core.

 Summoning a demon can only be done at the end of a long rest.
 You can only have one demonic minion or core at a time.

-<div style='margin-top:-5px'></div>

 #### Demons Known
 You start by knowing how to summon one particular type of demon of your choice.
 The Demons Known column of the Warlock table shows when you learn additional demon types.
 Whenever you gain a level in this class, you can choose to replace one demon you know.

 Demons and their cores are described in Part I of Appendix C.

-<div style='margin-top:-5px'></div>

 #### Grimoire of Sacrifice
 Using the Grimoire of Sacrifice, you can destroy a demon when you summon it to obtain its demonic core, the source of its power.
 A demonic core differs from demon to demon.

 At 2nd level while carrying the core you have advantage on two skill checks.
 While holding the core, you gain an additional spell or cantrip known.
 You are able to cast this spell at will.

 As you increase in level, you are able to draw deeper upon the core to cast more powerful spells.
-At 5th and <br> 9th levels you gain an additional spell known while <br> holding the core.
-You can cast these spells once each without expending a spell slot and regain the ability to <br> do so when you finish a long rest.
+At 5th and <br /> 9th levels you gain an additional spell known while <br /> holding the core.
+You can cast these spells once each without expending a spell slot and regain the ability to <br /> do so when you finish a long rest.

 <div class='footnote'>PART 1 | CLASSES</div>